1) What is Fashion eCommerce?

 Size matters very much in the realm of fashion.
 A difference of half an inch can make a shoe slip off.
 The considerations a clothing brand has taken to address the varying body types of people across the vast globe matter.
 Rather than a universal size guide, every clothing brand usually has its measurement base drawn from its hometown.

-Setting aside the possibility of packing negligence when the packaging team ships the wrong size, this whole size trope is something shoppers keenly understand but are unable to work out.
+There can be a possibility of packing negligence when the packaging team ships the wrong size.
+This whole-size trope is something shoppers keenly understand but are unable to work out.
 This results in Fashion eCommerce having high returns.

 3.3) High Expectations